 By Walter Abrigo, Managing Director, and Celeste Torresi, Chief Operations Officer at Santex.

-We frequently hear about the topic of equality between men and women in the workplace.
-We believe that companies with greater gender equality tend to be more innovative and profitable.
+Equality between men and women at work has been heavily debated in the last few decades.
+Today, it is believed that companies with greater gender equality tend to be more innovative and profitable.

-Although the issue is increasingly present in the agendas of governments, companies, institutions, and civil society; the gender bias remains a significant obstacle to the development of communities, and thus the prejudice is particularly acute in the workplace.
+However, even if the issue has been gaining ground in the agendas of governments, businesses, institutions, and civil society; gender bias remains a notable obstacle to the development of communities, and thus the prejudice is particularly acute in the workplace.

-According to Phumzile Mlambo-Ngcuka, Executive Director of UN Women, at the current rate of female empowerment, it would take close to 220 years to close the gender gap, and the world can not afford to wait that long.
-Those of us who have the possibility to make decisions that will impact other people, cannot pass up the opportunity to create new scenarios and consciences.
+According to Phumzile Mlambo-Ngcuka, Executive Director of UN Women, at the current rate of female empowerment, it would take 220 years to close the gender gap — we can not certainly afford to wait that long.
+Those of us who have the possibility to make decisions that will impact other people cannot pass up the opportunity to create new scenarios and consciences.
 We need to promote new approaches.